 An assignable image is an image that has successfully completed the Horizon Cloud sealing process and Horizon Cloud can use it to provision RDS farms (in the case of RDS-based images or multi-session images built on Windows Enterprise multi-session) or single-session VDI desktops (in the case of client-based images).
 Other terms sometimes used to describe such images are sealed images and published images.
 Sealing an image is sometimes referred to as publishing the image or converting the image to a desktop.

 First, Create a Base Virtual Machine (VM)

-You create a base VM either using the automated wizard or manually.
+You create a base VM either using the automated workflow or manually.

 - An alternative to the standard way is to use the Microsoft Azure portal and manually perform all of the steps that the wizard automates.
 For information about these manual steps see Manually Build and Import a Virtual Machine from Microsoft Azure into Horizon Cloud.
 In that manual workflow, you must manually run the Horizon Agents Installer (HAI) to install the required agent software that allows for the VM to be paired with Horizon Cloud.